-In The Usual Suspects (1995) everyone is cracking up in the lineup scene because Benicio del Toro ripped a nasty fart.
-Director Bryan Singer left it in the movie because he thought it showed a camaraderie between the felons.
+In The Usual Suspects (1995) most are cracking up within the lineup scene because Benicio del Toro ripped a nasty fart.
+Director Bryan Singer left it within the movie because he thought it showed a camaraderie between the felons.

 Posted by Redditor u/LordMetrognome